MicrosoftDocs/power-platform/power-virtual-agents/configure-bot-greeting.md

 By default, chatbots created with Power Virtual Agents will load without a greeting, and will passively wait for the user to start the conversation.

-However, with some simple modifications to the web page where you [deploy your bot](publication-fundamentals-publish-channels.md), you can make the bot start the conversation with a customized greeting.
+If you're [publishing to a website](publication-connect-bot-to-web-channels.md), however, you can make the bot start the conversation with a customized greeting.

 For example, you could have your bot say "Hi, I’m Botty, a virtual agent" as soon a the bot loads.